topikachu/ev3dev/Setting-Up-wifi-Networking.md

 >        group=CCMP TKIP
 >        psk="Your text key here"
 > }
+`

 Just add another copy of the "network" section for every new network, and fill int the SSID and psk details.

 Of course, that's much easier to do when you can ssh into your EV3 already!
-It's handy to have your serial interface just in case.
+It's handy to have your [Hacked](http://botbench.com/blog/2013/08/15/ev3-creating-console-cable/) or [purchased](http://botbench.com/blog/2013/08/05/mindsensors-ev3-usb-console-adapter/) serial interface adapter just in case.

-# References #
+## References

 [Main wpa-supplicant page](http://w1.fi/wpa_supplicant/) - Go to the section on "Configuration File" for samples